weng-lab/zlabwiki/getting_started.md

 ssh                  # The secure shell program that creates encrypted connections -N                   # Flag that means "don't execute a remote command/shell" - just forward ports -L                   # Flag for "local port forwarding"
-8888:                # The local port on your computer
+8888:                # The local port on your compute
 HOSTNAME:            # The destination server's address (check your ssh config for available hosts) 8888                 # The remote port on the destination server USERNAME@HOSTNAME    # Username and server address to login to